remram44/cdchunking-rs/README.md

 }
 ```

 You can also read all the chunks from the file and collect them in a `Vec` (of `Vec`s) using the `all_chunks()` method.
-It will take care of the IO errors for you, returning an error if any of the chunks fail to read.
+It will take care of the IO errors for you, returning an error if any of the chunks failed to read.

 ```rust
 let chunks: Vec<Vec<u8>> = chunker.all_chunks(reader)